All's Fair in Oven War: Plot

 Discovering that the house next to theirs is up for sale, Homer and Marge marvel at its extensive kitchen.
 Marge asks Homer to hire a contractor to upgrade their kitchen, but Homer decides to save money by doing the job himself.
 His ineptitude leads Marge to hire a contractor; the upgrade ultimately takes two years and costs the family $100,000.
-The first dish that Marge cooks in the completed kitchen earns rave reviews from many Springfieldians, as well as author Thomas Pynchon.
+The first dish that Marge cooks in the completed kitchen, wasabi Buffalo wings, earns rave reviews from many Springfieldians, as well as author Thomas Pynchon.

 While shopping at the Kwik-E-Mart, Marge learns that the Ovenfresh company is sponsoring a baking contest in which the grand prize winner will become Auntie Ovenfresh, the company's spokeswoman.
 Encouraged by Ned Flanders, she enters her recipe for a dessert styled as hot dogs and is accepted.
-Angered at the other contestants' mockery and sabotage of her food, Marge secretly taints theirs with Maggie's ear medicine to ruin the taste.
+During the competition, she is constantly mocked by the other contestants, and her dish is later sabotaged and burnt.
+Marge is able to get her entry into the judging room just before it closes, though Agnes Skinner fails to get her dish into the room.
+Angered by the behaviour of her competitors, Marge secretly taints their dishes with Maggie's ear medicine to ruin the taste.
 Lisa sees Marge cheat and confronts her, but Marge defends herself by saying that the others bullied her into it.

-Marge reaches the finals, competing against Brandine Spuckler, and considers cheating again.
-She changes her mind after finding a note from Lisa, admits her wrongdoing, and withdraws from the contest, restoring Lisa's faith in her.
+Marge reaches the finals, competing against Brandine Spuckler, whose dish was not tainted because Marge dismissed it as garbage.
+Marge changes her mind over cheating again in the final after finding a note from Lisa, and admits her wrongdoing, restoring Lisa's faith in her.
 Brandine becomes the new Auntie Ovenfresh and leaves her husband Cletus for James Caan.
 Cletus' friends ambush Caan at a tollbooth and shoot him repeatedly, reminiscent of the death of Sonny Corleone, Caan's character in the film The Godfather.
 He survives the shooting and angrily says that he will fly instead of drive the next time he needs to travel.

 Meanwhile, Homer finds his old stash of Playdude magazines while trying to remodel the kitchen, but throws them away after Marge cuts out all the nude pictures.
 Bart and Milhouse find the magazines in the trash and, after reading them, decide to remodel their treehouse and adopt the lifestyle espoused in the articles.
 They develop an interest in luxurious living and jazz music and begin speaking in sexual innuendos without understanding their meaning, and the treehouse quickly becomes a popular hangout similar to the Playboy Club.
 Learning that Bart has read the magazines, Homer has a talk with him about sex.
 Horrified at what he learns, Bart quickly spreads the word to the other children of Springfield, unsettling them as well and bringing their Playdude fascination to an end.